Lay3rLabs/TrustGraph/script/examples/EASAttestExamples.md

-# EasAttest Script Documentation
+# EASAttest Script Documentation

-The `EasAttest.s.sol` script provides a simple interface for making direct attestations to Ethereum Attestation Service (EAS) contracts with optional ETH payment support.
+The `EASAttest.s.sol` script provides a simple interface for making direct attestations to Ethereum Attestation Service (EAS) contracts with optional ETH payment support.

 ## Overview

 This Foundry script allows you to:

 - Create basic EAS attestations without payment
 - Create EAS attestations with ETH payment (useful for payment-enabled resolvers)
 - Use convenient milliether units for payments